The forces of ratings inflation

 Our rating mechanism has detected unusual voting activity on this title.
 To preserve the reliability of our rating system, an alternate weighting calculation has been applied.

 Trying to compensate for dishonest voting on a statistical level is a cheap way to maintain integrity.
 It means that IMDb does not have to take expensive or commercially risky actions such as singling out trolls, shills and other abusers.
 A minor downside is that the secret algorithm can skew ratings.
 The arithmetic mean of all votes on the Ghostbusters remake is somewhere below 6, whereas the official IMDb rating as of 2021-11 is 6.5, higher than the mean of all votes and higher than the mean of the subset of votes that follow the standard distribution.
 In this specific case, the secret algorithm to fight abuse skews high.
+In a more normal case, where shills add high ratings and the special algorithm isn’t triggered, the effect is the same: Ratings skew high.

 I have presented the possibility that editorial policy could skew ratings.
 On its face, this possibility is neutral.
 If, hypothetically, IMDb really worked to drive business to Amazon Original content through ratings—which I do not believe is the case—they could do it by deflating other providers, just as well as by inflating their own.
 However, there are psychological factors that would drive a cheater to skew high.